Tiendil/tiendil-org-content/content/posts/2024-04-24-simulation-of-public-opinion-in-a-game/en.md

 The mechanics of connotations, in addition to influencing public opinion, create additional challenges for the player:

-- It is necessary to choose who to assigne to investigation, so that the final material is not difficult to edit in the required direction.
+- It is necessary to choose who to assigne to an investigation, so that the final material is not difficult to edit in the required direction.
 - It is necessary to compromise in edits because it is impossible to correct all connotations and you will have to choose what to sacrifice, whom to offend.

 As a result, we get a cycle: